 Gelle Fra (Golden Lady) – The Monument of Remembrance

 When you arrive at the Ville Haute Quarter, look for a tall monument with a golden lady.
 This monument is called the Monument of Remembrance.
-It is a war memorial dedicated to the Luxembourgers who serviced in the armed forces of the two World Wars and the Korean war.
+It is a war memorial dedicated to the Luxembourgers who served in the armed forces of the two World Wars and the Korean War.

 Place de la Constitution